|

 - CLOVIS:

-French name derived from German Hlodovic,
+French form of German Hlodovic,

 meaning "famous warrior."